 Insects, breeding profusely in the floodwaters, posed a disease threat to New Orleans and its vicinity.
-Between September 12 and 20, two C-130s of the 910th Airlift Wing, Ohio, sprayed insecticide over disaster area, staging out of Duke Field, Florida.
-Flying 44 aerial spray sorties, they treated more than 2.8 million acres, using 13,775 gallons of insecticide.
+Between Sept 12 and 20, two C-130s of the 910 Airlift Wing from Ohio sprayed insecticide over disaster area, staging out of Duke Field, Florida.
+On 44 aerial spray sorties, they treated more than 2.8 million acres, using 13,775 gallons of insecticide.
 They served under the 153d Air Expeditionary Group.

 Specialized Air Force aircraft performed other crucial missions.
 E-3 AWACS aircraft and crews from 552d Air Control Wing (960 Air Control Squadron) provided air traffic control for more than 1,000 helicopters between September 3 and 19, flying eleven sorties.
-The 99th Reconnaissance Squadron from Beale AFB, California, flew U-2s over the disaster area for aerial photography and imagery, while the 45th Reconnaissance Squadron from Offutt AFB, Nebraska, flew OC-135s for the same purpose.
+The 99th Reconnaissance Squadron from Beale Air Force Base in California flew

+U-2s over the disaster area for aerial photography and imagery, while the 45th Reconnaissance Squadron from Offutt Air Force Base in Nebraska flew OC-135s for the same purpose.
 The Air Force flew 361 intelligence, surveillance, and reconnaissance sorties during the Hurricane Katrina operation.
-Two 145th Airlift Wing C-130s equipped with the Modular Airborne Fire Fighting System deployed from North Carolina to Pensacola for possible use against fires that had broken out in New Orleans.
+Just in case they were needed to fight fires from the air, two 145th Airlift Wing C-130s equipped with the Modular Airborne Fire Fighting System deployed from North Carolina to Pensacola for possible use against fires that had broken out in New Orleans.